RSDKModding/RSDK-Modding-Wiki/docs/Guides/RSDKv2/Decompilation/ModSetup.md

 ![Default Menu](/assets/images/SonicNexus/DefaultMenu/MainMenu-Decomp.png){ width="40%" } ![Mod List](/assets/images/SonicNexus/DefaultMenu/Mods.png){ width="40%" }

 To control the menu, press :material-gamepad-round-up: or :material-gamepad-round-down: to select a mod, and press :material-alpha-a-circle:{ .controller-a } to toggle the mod on or off.
+If you have more mods than what's shown on screen, press :material-gamepad-round-left: and :material-gamepad-round-right: to switch between pages.

 !!! question "How do I change mod priority?"
     Mod priority is determined based on the order of the mods in the Mod List; mods get loaded from bottom to top.
 You can shift a mod up or down in the Mod List by holding :material-alpha-c-circle:{ .controller-c } while pressing :material-gamepad-round-up: or :material-gamepad-round-down:.